Click here to see more results

 Everyone thinks they won’t lose their passport until they do.
 Bring a hard copy (or two) of your passport with you to Costa Rica and keep it on you throughout your trip.
 Some tour operators will ask to see it if you plan to participate in guided tours, primarily tours that take place near the borders that Costa Rica shares with Nicaragua and Panama.
 Meanwhile, store your original passport in a safe place (i.e., lock it in your hotel room’s safe or lock it in your luggage).
 If you’d rather carry your original passport on your person, use a discrete carrying device such as a thin waste belt or cross-body bag that you can hide under your clothes.

-Is Costa Rica safe?
-Yes, if you email yourself a copy of all important receipts, confirmations, and travel documents.
+Email yourself a copy of all important receipts, confirmations, and travel documents

 If traveling with a copy of your passport is a smart idea, it’s equally smart to email yourself an electronic copy of all important travel documents so you can retrieve them online in the event you lose your hard copies.
 Internet access is widespread in Costa Rica, so your electronic documents will never be far away.